 Ylva Maria Pavval wants to offer people tools to reclaim their stories in a safe and structured way.
 The Write Your Self method gives her just that, she says.
 Now she leads workshops across the north of Sweden, as well as online writing circles.

 Ylva Maria works for Niejda, an organisation for Sami women and non-binary people.
-It started as a mentorship programme with the ambition to inspire, support, and share all the goodness that can be found in Sápmi (the larger Sami community).
+It started as a mentorship programme with the aim to inspire, support, and share all the goodness that can be found in Sápmi (the larger Sami community).
 At that time, there had been a lot of focus in the media on difficult issues such as mental health problems and suicide within the Sami community.

 “It is so important to also make room for and talk about the good things, in order not to be overwhelmed by a sense of powerlessness”, says Ylva Maria, one of the founding members of the organisation.

 A way to help truth-telling

-In the spring and summer of 2016, several instances of sexual abuse and domestic violence within the Sami community were unearthed and reported in media.
+In the spring and summer of 2016, several instances of sexual abuse and domestic violence within the Sami community were unearthed and reported in the media.
 Niejda decided that as an organisation it was important to speak up on the matter and make a stand for the victims.

-Ylva Maria felt a strong urge to do something to support this process of truth-telling, both individually and collectively, but she also realized that just opening the flood gates and let all the stories out could become overwhelming.
-That was how she became interested in Write Your Self – as a tool to help people reclaim the power over their stories, heal and move on.
-As soon as she started the training, she could tell it would be very useful in Niejda.
+Ylva Maria felt a strong urge to do something to support the truth-telling process, both individually and collectively, but she also realised that just opening the flood gates and letting all the stories out could become overwhelming.
+That was how she became interested in Write Your Self – as a tool to help people reclaim power over their stories, heal, and move on.
+As soon as she started the training, she knew that it would be very useful in Niejda.